Roaming in Red Wing

 Today, visitors, especially from the big city, consider Red Wing small-town America at its best.

-Getting there: It's fun to go there by train, and the depot is right downtown, on the river.
-Amtrak's Empire Builder arrives from the west at 8:54 a.m. and from the east at 8:52 p.m.
+It's fun to go there by train, and the depot is right downtown, on the river.
+Amtrak's Empire Builder arrives from the west at 8:54 a.m. and from the east at 8:49 p.m.

-From late June to early August, concerts are held at 7 p.m.
+From late June to early August, free Concerts in the Park are held at 7 p.m.
 Wednesdays in Central Park.

 Order tickets online or call 800-899-5759.
 Members of Minnesota Public Radio may get a discount.